coderix/ProjectTime/README.md

 If necessary, you can activate iCloud:
 Go to capabilities, add iCloud, then select Cloudkit for Services and create a container. (https://developer.apple.com/documentation/cloudkit).

+# License
+The source code is licensed under the GNU General Public License v3.0.
+Details in license.md